Landmine Press: Muscle Worked, Benefits, Form

 5. Landmine Squat to Press (aka Thruster)

-The landmine squat to press is a multijoint exercise that targets pretty much every single muscle in your body.
+The landmine squat to press is a multijoint exercise that targets almost every muscle in your body.

-The main movers of this exercise are your quads, glutes, core, triceps, shoulders, chest, serratus anterior, and even lats, but all your other muscles will be involved as well to help stabilize.
+The main movers of this exercise are your quads, glutes, core, triceps, shoulders, chest, serratus anterior, and even lats, but all your other muscles will also be involved to help stabilize.

-All in all, if you want a landmine exercise that’s going to burn a lot of calories, build total-body strength, and get those good muscle-building hormones flowing, this is the one.
+This is one of the best exercises that will help burn a lot of calories, build total-body strength, and get those good muscle-building hormones flowing.

 Landmine Squat Press